wlee221/amplify-rollup-bug/README.md

 var objectAssign = require('object-assign');
 ```

-Rollup's cjs plugin doesn't translate this `require` keyword to es syntax and hence this error.
+Because this file is already in a es6 dist, rollup's cjs plugin doesn't translate this `require` keyword to es syntax and hence this error.